Otto engine: First use in transportation

 Otto and his manager Gottlieb Daimler had a disagreement on the future direction of the Otto engine.
 While Otto wanted to produce large engines for stationary applications, Daimler wanted to produce engines small enough to be used in transportation.
 After a period of disagreement Daimler left Otto's employ in 1882 and took Wilhelm Maybach with him.
 In 1883, Daimler and Maybach created a 0.5 hp engine that was small and efficient.

 In 1885, Daimler and Maybach created the "Grandfather Clock" engine, partly inspired by Otto's ideas, and built a two-wheeled frame around it.
 It was the first high-speed petrol engine.
 Daimler's son Paul was the first person to ride on this motorized bicycle, the Daimler Reitwagen, which is the first internal combustion engined motor vehicle.

 Deutz continued to produce large stationary engines, while Daimler moved onto boats, airships, locomotives, automobiles, trucks, and other transportation uses.
 Deutz is the world's oldest engine producer.
 The company of Daimler and Maybach, Daimler Motoren Gesellschaft, later merged with Benz to form Daimler-Benz, adopting Mercedes-Benz as its automobile trademark.

 Otto's company, Deutz AG, is one of the largest engine-producing companies worldwide.
-Virtually all of the world's makers of automobiles produce vehicles using Otto cycle engines which are so ubiquitous as to be referred to as internal-combustion engines, petrol engines, and spark-ignition engines.
+Otto cycle engines are ubiquitous across different automobile classes and manufacturers.